Herpes zoster - treatment

 You may also take acetaminophen (such as Tylenol) for pain relief.
 If you have liver disease, talk with your health care provider before using it.

-You may be given narcotics pain relievers.
-Take them only as directed.
+You may be given a narcotic pain reliever.
+Take it only as directed.
 These medicines can:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.